OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 ### Branches as a first-class concept

-Branches are git's superpower, and we want to leverage them as fully as possible.
+Branches are Git's superpower, and we want to leverage them as fully as possible.
 We are exposing the ability to switch branches in the Octopus UI:

 ![Switching branches](branch-switcher.png "width=500")